fonoster/routr/README.md

 ## Requirement

-* Java 1.9+
+* Java 1.9 +
 * Gradle

+Why Java 9?
+As I mentioned before this is an experimental project.
+My objective is to test Nashorn Javascript Engine, and more specifically the ES6 features, in a real life scenario.
+These features are only available in latest and greatest version of Java.

 ## Installation

-To download repo and get the dependencies
+Run the following commands to download repository and get the dependencies

 ```bash
 git clone https://github.com/psanders/sip.io.git